CSI Cincinnati Chapter: Educon 2021

-CSI Webreach: The Big Disconnect: The Importance of Wall to Roof Connections for the Air Barrier
+Seminar 1: The Importance of Wall to Roof Connections for the Air Barrier ‐ the Big Disconnect

 As more states, jurisdictions and the design community require air barriers, the issue of connecting the wall air barrier assembly to other building assemblies, such as below grade, window systems and roofs need to be completely understood in order to design and construct a functioning building enclosure.

 One of the most often missed or not well executed details is the connection between the wall air barrier and roof assembly.
 With a myriad of roof systems, wall configurations and the growing number of wall air barrier products, it can be difficult to navigate the process in regards to what systems work best with each other and the chemical compatibility of these systems.

 This presentation will focus on things to consider from a design standpoint, along with practical approaches to ensuring a robust connection is constructed and executed.

 - Understand why the roof/wall air barrier intersection is critical to building performance in regards to moisture management and air leakage control and common design and field errors.

 - Become aware of compatibility issues related to wall and roof air barrier components for the myriad of air barrier and roofing assemblies that exist on the market today.

 - Identify pre-construction coordination items to review and allocation of responsibilities to sub-trades for proper execution of connection.

 - Review requirements for detailing the roof/wall interface and the sequence of construction for most common roof/wall air barrier connections.

 Roy Schauffele FCSI, CCPR, FABAA, LEED Green Associate, CABS